isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The ISO standard guarantees only a "valid but unspecified" state for the standard library containers.
+The ISO standard guarantees only a “valid but unspecified” state for the standard library containers.
 Apparently this has not been a problem in about 10 years of experimental and production use.
 Please contact the editors if you find a counter example.
 The rule here is more caution and insists on complete safety.

 ##### Example